NicolasMSalas/eco395m_ml_coffee_trees/README.md

 ## Ridge Regression
 ![output6](https://github.com/user-attachments/assets/18246c86-c023-4767-a92d-20d5fd994975)

 We looked at the differenced coffee price data.
-We built lagged features from all available numeric columns and then used Ridge regression to fit those features.
-The optimal alpha value was found to be 100.
-The final dataset dimensions were: train shape: (328, 150), (328,); test shape: (78, 150), (78,).
-Our best MSE was 0.0090, outperforming the trivial baselines (predict=0 => MSE=0.0132, predict last differenced => MSE=0.0131).
+The optimal alpha value was found to be 100, and our best MSE was 0.0090, outperforming the trivial baselines (predict=0 => MSE=0.0132, predict last differenced => MSE=0.0131).
 We also achieved MAE=0.0727 and R²=0.2922.
-Overall, the model succeeded in extracting meaningful signals from the lagged features.
+Overall, the model succeeded in extracting meaningful signals.

 ## Talk about which model was the "Winner"